From Nuclear Physics to Nuclear Engineering

 didn't,

-as he chose to become pupil and assistant of his father instead.
+as he chose to be an assistant of his father instead.

 All four Becquerels held successively the same chair of applied physics,